-- 6.1 The Parties recognise that the IJB will-requires various corporate support services in order to fully discharge its duties under the Act. - 6.2 In preparation for integration, a Transitional Leadership Group was set up by the Parties as a vehicle for joint working, and this hwas been provided with corporate support by the Parties through joint "workstream groups".
-This has allowed appropriate advice and support to be given on areas such as finance, legal, human resources, information sharing etc. - 6.3 The Parties shall identify, and may review, the corporate resources required for the IJB for the period between April 2015 and April 20168, including the provision of any professional, technical or administrative services for the purpose of preparing a Strategic Plan and carrying out integration functions.
-This assessment will be informed by the support provided via the "workstream groups" referred to in paragraph 6.2 above and shall be made available to the IJB. - 6.4 Between April 2015 and April 20168, the Parties shall be responsible for ensuring that the IJB has provision of suitable resources for corporate support to allow it to fully discharge its duties under the Act. - 6.5 The Parties and the IJB shall reach an agreement in respect of how these services will be provided to the IJB which will set out the details of the provision. - 6.6 Before the end of April 20186, the Parties and the IJB will review the support services being provided to ensure that these are sufficient.
+- 6.1 The Parties recognise that the IJB requires various corporate support services in order to fully discharge its duties under the Act. - 6.2 The Parties shall identify, and may review, the corporate resources required for the IJB, including the provision of any professional, technical, or administrative services for the purpose of preparing a Strategic Plan and carrying out integration functions.
+This assessment shall be made available to the IJB. - 6.3 The Parties shall be responsible for ensuring that the IJB has provision of suitable resources for corporate support to allow it to fully discharge its duties under the Act. - 6.4 The Parties and the IJB shall reach an agreement in respect of how these services will be provided to the IJB which will set out the details of the provision. - 6.5 The Parties shall identify and keep under regular review suitable resources for corporate support for the IJB to allow it to fully discharge its duties under the Act.
 The Parties and the IJB shall agree on the arrangements for future provision, including specifying how these requirements will be built into the IJB's annual budget setting and review process.